Directory - Lynn Bell

-Lynn Bell, Assistant Director for Exhibits and Material Culture, has curated or coordinated more than 200 exhibits for The University of Texas at Austin Center for American History (CAH) and its predecessor, the Eugene C. Barker Texas History Center, since 1981.
-Ms. Bell is responsible for planning, scheduling, and implementing a wide variety of exhibits at four sites administered by the CAH: the Research and Collections Division on the main campus; the Sam Rayburn Museum in Bonham; the John Nance Garner Museum in Uvalde; Winedale, a complex of restored nineteenth-century houses near Round Top, Texas.
+Lynn Bell, Assistant Director for Exhibits and Material Culture, has curated or coordinated more than 200 exhibits for The University of Texas at Austin Briscoe Center for American History (BCAH) and its predecessor, the Eugene C. Barker Texas History Center, since 1981.
+Ms. Bell is responsible for planning, scheduling, and implementing a wide variety of exhibits at four sites administered by the BCAH: the Research and Collections Division on the main campus; the Sam Rayburn Museum in Bonham; the Briscoe-Garner Museum in Uvalde; Winedale, a complex of restored nineteenth-century houses near Round Top, Texas.

 Ms. Bell also oversees an extensive collection of material culture at these sites comprising rare artifacts, clothing, and textiles that date from the Anglo settlement of Texas in the early 19th through the 20th century.

 Exhibitions at these sites have encompassed topics in Texas and Southern history, news media history, civil rights, women’s history, decorative arts, the entertainment industry, and Texas music.

 Ms. Bell recently coordinated and co-curated the refurbishment of all exhibits at the Rayburn Museum (2005) and at the Garner Museum (2003), collaborating with exhibits designer Drew Patterson Studios.